benjamin-heasly/openhds-rest/documentation/registration-use-cases.md

 There are no side-effects on other entities.

+## Pregnancy Observation
+A FieldWorker is recording demographic updates and records that a known Indivudal is pregnant, or updating an existing PregnancyObservation.

+The registration must include the PregnancyObservation itself, the uuid of the Visit during which the pregnancy was observed, the uuid of the Individual who is pregnant, the uuid of the FieldWorker conducting the census, and the date-time of the registration.

+The PregnancyObservation will be associated with the gien Visit and mother Individual, and persisted.

+There are no side-effects on other entities.

 ## User
 An administrator is creating a new User who may use the REST API, or updating an existing User.